Lauren-EylerDang/EScvtmle/cran-comments.md

     et (11:902)
     RCT (4:9, 11:302, 11:319, 11:622)
     TMLE (3:31)

-Notes: This is a new submission.
-The possibly misspelled words are abbreviations that have been defined.
+Note: This is a new submission.
+The possibly misspelled words are either common (e.g. et al. ) or previously defined abbreviations.

 ❯ On fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
-[6s/28s] NOTE
+[6s/25s] NOTE
   Maintainer: ‘Lauren Eyler Dang <lauren.eyler@berkeley.edu>’

   New submission